dummy-ilh/MINE/Product Sense/6-QA.md

 **Your rule for today:**

-Before you give me DEBT — tell me in one sentence:

 > What is the specific moment in a user's day where App Intelligence would feel magical — and what is the specific moment where it would feel like surveillance?

-Name both moments first.
-Then build your answer.

-Good.
-All three pushbacks answered correctly.

 Trust erosion even with on-device processing comes from the feeling that Apple is making choices for you — not from data leaving your phone.
 That's a subtle but important distinction.
 The discomfort is psychological not technical.